8 awesome Concordia student services

 Did you know that Mother Hubbard’s Cupboard offers vegan dinners once a week throughout the academic year for only $2?
 Or that there’s a lounge/kitchen space on campus that offers free tea and coffee daily, and a meditation room where you can find some peace and quiet (and possibly a nap) amidst the hustle and bustle of the school cycle?
 Staff can also provide spiritual guidance, regardless of your faith or background.

-These are all services offered by the Multi-Faith & Spirituality Centre at Concordia.
+These are all services offered by the Multi-Faith and Spirituality Centre at Concordia.

-Loyola Campus’s Athletic Complex provides set “open times” each week when students and staff are given exclusive access to all facilities, including its arena, gymnasium and the Stinger Dome.
+The Loyola Campus’s Athletics Complex provides set “open times” each week when students and staff are given exclusive access to all facilities, including its arena, gymnasium and the Stinger Dome.